iel-amra/iel-amra/README.md

 - Philosophers 🍝: A project based on threads and mutexes, focusing on managing a group of philosophers, each represented by a thread.
 This project emphasizes optimization.

-- Push_swap : The goal of this project was to create a sorting algorithm optimized for a custom data structure specified in the project.
+- Push_swap 🔄: The goal of this project was to create a sorting algorithm optimized for a custom data structure specified in the project.

-- So_long: A 2D platformer developed with a library called Minilibx.
+- So_long 🧙: A 2D platformer developed with a library called Minilibx.
 Similar to Cub3D, Minilibx allows putting pixels to an image and reading .png or .xpm files.
 The game engine needed to be implemented manually.

-- Pipex: A project focusing on pipes and forks in C, as well as the execve syscall.
+- Pipex ➰: A project focusing on pipes and forks in C, as well as the execve syscall.

 - Born2Beroot: An introduction to virtual machines and OS installation and configuration.